 Crandon was incorporated into a city right after the new courthouse construction began Jan.
-28, 1909, and times were booming with many of the attractive brick buildings in town built during that time frame.
-The outlook was good for Crandon until the timber industry began to play out.
+28, 1909, and times were booming with many of the attractive brick buildings frame.
+The outlook was good industry began to play out.
 Crandon still boasts a good many logging companies that work in the Chequamegon-Nicolet National Forest, has a healthy tourist industry, and is currently enjoying a growth in light industry.